 Let’s talk about the more recent years.
 What have the past 5 years been like?

 Andy: We’ve just kept growing.
-The Clinic is as busy as ever and we’ve started a new full time program in Pudong.
+ELG’s therapeutic services are as busy as ever.
 As Shari says, the need is there, and we have been trying to meet it.

 When did you get the idea for the NGO?